necopinus/necopinus.xyz/photography/2017-03-24-redevelopment.md

 Chinese redevelopment (apartments) in Washington, DC.

-What I find interesting here is that there’s not even an attempt here to recast in a local cultural context.
+What I find interesting here is that there's not even an attempt here to recast in a local cultural context.
 This is a Chinese sign first and foremost.